awsdocs/aws-lambda-developer-guide/doc_source/python-context-object.md

   A `dict` of environment information provided by the AWS Mobile SDK\.

-In addition to the options listed above, you can also use the AWS X\-Ray SDK for [Python](python-tracing.md) to identify critical code paths, trace their performance and capture the data for analysis\.
+In addition to the options listed above, you can also use the AWS X\-Ray SDK for [Instrumenting Python Code in AWS Lambda](python-tracing.md) to identify critical code paths, trace their performance and capture the data for analysis\.